cmertz/logstash_rails/README.md

 3. Commit your changes (`git commit -am "Added ..."`)
 4. Push to the branch (`git push origin my_feature`)
 5. Open a Pull Request
-6. Enjoy a refreshing Diet Coke and wait
+6. Enjoy a refreshing Orangina and wait

 ## License

-Licensed under the General Public License version 3 (GPLv3).
+Licensed under the GNU General Public License version 3 (GPLv3).
 See [LICENSE.txt](/LICENSE.txt) for details.